 - 1.2.1.
-All applicants are eligible to apply for housing, except some people from abroad who are subject to immigration control within the meaning of the Asylum and Immigration Act 1996 unless prescribed as eligible by regulation of the Secretary of State (Housing Act 1996 as amended). - 1.2.2.
+All applicants are eligible to apply for housing, except (1) people from abroad who are subject to immigration control within the meaning of the Asylum and Immigration Act 1996 unless prescribed as eligible by regulations of the Secretary of State, and (2) people from abroad who are not subject to immigration control within the meaning of the Asylum and Immigration Act 1996 if prescribed as ineligible by regulations of the Secretary of State (Housing Act 1996 as amended). - 1.2.2.
 Further provisions concerning eligibility are set out with regard to allocations in s.160ZA of the Act. - 1.2.3.
 Applicants must inform the Local Authority of any change in their circumstances which may impact on their eligibility for example changes in employment for EEA Nationals or leave to remain status.
 See also sections 8.1.11 and 2.1.2. - 1.2.4.
 Section 3 of this scheme sets out the eligibility criteria in regards to Westminster Council tenants. - 1.2.5.
 Council tenants wishing to move to a similar sized property and who do not fall into one of the priority groups listed in this scheme will not be registered.
 Households can apply to register for a move via a national mobility scheme such as Homeswapper (Supply & Allocations Report 21st March 2011).